Sponsor:

 Mission/Purpose/Description:

 The Gwinnett Online Campus Theatre Company is an active and award-winning theatre company.
 Students in grades K-12 are invited to participate in the GOC Talent Show.
-Students in grades 6-12 are invited to participate in the Spring Musical and Drama Rama as well as the Talent Show.
-Students in grades 9-12 are invited to participate in the GOC Talent Show, Thespys, Thescon, Spring Musical and more.
+Students in grades 6-12 are invited to participate in various show opportunities and Drama Rama as well as the Talent Show.
+Students in grades 9-12 are invited to participate in the Fall Show, the GOC Talent Show, Thespys, Thescon, Spring Musical and more.
 Not only are we seeking talented performers for each of these events, but we are also looking for students to assist with the technical aspects of theatre, such as lights, sound, costumes, set design, and stage management.
-The GOC Theatre Company works in coordination with the International Thespian Society to host Drama Club on GOC Fridays, open to students in grades 612.
+The GOC Theatre Company works in coordination with the International Thespian Society to host Drama Club on GOC Fridays, open to students in grades 6-12.
 Audition notices and rehearsal/performance schedules will be included in the #GOCOWLS newsletter as each event approaches.
 Please make sure to attend our Kickoff Meeting at the beginning of the school year to find out more about all we offer to our students.

 We work in coordination with Momentum Arts to provide a rich theatre arts experience for our students at GOC.